Altinn/altinn-studio-docs/content/community/changelog/app-frontend/stricter-schema/_index.en.md

 ---

 # What?
-During the end of August 2023 we will upgrade the layout JsonSchema used by Altinn 3 apps to verify the layout files.
+During the start of September 2023 upgraded the layout JsonSchema used by Altinn 3 apps to verify the layout files.
-This will make the JsonSchema stricter and might cause your app to display an increased amount of validation errors (usually yellow lines) when developing locally in Visual Studio Code (or similar IDEs).
+This change made the JsonSchema stricter and might have caused your app to display an increased amount of validation errors (usually yellow lines) when developing locally in Visual Studio Code (or similar IDEs).

 This document describes how to fix the most common errors in your app.